eowyn36/eowyn36.github.io/_projects/umb-vr-ella.md

 The game is implemented in Unreal Engine and played on a Oculus Rift headset.
 The player uses a physical umbrella and the movement of the physical umbrella is mapped to ingame movement of the character via a phone that is attached to the umbrella.

 We have showcased the game at [ForskarFredag](https://forskarfredag.se/stockholm/) to high school students.
-We have also showcased at [Mission IX](http://beta.missionix.com/).
+We have also showcased at [Mission IX](https://missionix.com/).

+You can see photos of people playing and additional information about responsibilities at [our webpage](https://umb-vr-ela.github.io/web/umbvrella/)

 {:.project-table}
 | Date | September 2017 - October 2017 |